ministryofjustice/correspondence_tool_staff/README.md

 The above commands will set up a minimal set of teams, roles and users.

-In order to populate the database with claims, use the cts script as follows:
+In order to populate the database with corrrespondence items, use the cts script as follows:

 ```
-$ ./cts clear                          # clears all claims from the database
+$ ./cts clear                          # clears all cases from the database
-$ ./cts create all                     # creates 2 claims in each state
+$ ./cts create all                     # creates 2 cases in each state
-$ ./cts create -n4 unassigned drafting # create 4 claims each in unassigned and drafting states
+$ ./cts create -n4 unassigned drafting # create 4 cases each in unassigned and drafting states
 $ ./cts --help create                  # display full help text for create command
 ```